 How to Downsize Your Home: A Free Checklist

-While downsizing may initially seem a frightening prospect, both physically and emotionally, you can make the task much less daunting by breaking it into the above steps.
-By starting with the big items and getting increasingly granular, you’ll soon create a simplified yet cozy, decluttered yet significant set of possessions just perfect for that new, smaller home.
+While downsizing may initially seem frightening, both physically and emotionally, you can make the task much less daunting by breaking it into the above steps.
+Go ahead and download our free How to Downsize Your Home Checklist right now to help you plan your move and keep you on track.
+By starting with the big items and getting increasingly granular, you’ll find that you’re left with a more simplified set of possessions— just the right amount for your smaller, new-to-you home.

 Related: The Ultimate Moving Checklist + Free Moving Printables Kit